sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 ])).toBe(true)
 -->

 Here, we have a complex condition with multiple clauses.
-The problem with this code is that it’s hard to see the high-level shape of the condition.
+The problem with this code is that it’s hard to see the high-level structure of the condition.
 Is it `something && something else`?
 Or is it `something || something else`?
-It’s hard to see what code belongs to the condition itself, and what to individual clauses.
+It’s hard to see what code belongs to the condition itself and what belongs to individual clauses.

-We can extract each clause into a separate variable or function, and use comments as their names:
+We can extract each clause into a separate variable or function and use comments as their names:

 <!--
 let regExp = /y/